fastai/course-v3/docs/start_gcp.md

 ## Pricing

-A `n1-highmem-8` preemtible instance in Google which is what we suggest is $0.1per hour.
-Attaching a P100 GPU costs $0.43 per hour so both together amount to [$0.53 per hour](https://cloud.google.com/compute/pricing).
+A `n1-highmem-8` preemptible instance in Google which is what we suggest is $0.12 per hour.
+Attaching a P4 GPU costs $0.26 per hour so both together amount to [$0.38 per hour](https://cloud.google.com/compute/pricing).
+We suggest getting a 200GB Standard Disk which costs an additional $9.6 a month.

 ## Step 1: Creating your account